MortenLohne/only-move-generator/README.md

 ## Getting started

+### Download

+Binaries are available for 64-bit Windows and Linux, under [releases](https://github.com/MortenLohne/only-move-generator/releases).
+For other platforms, see the Compiling section.

 ### Prerequisites
 The tool can generate positions with 3-7 pieces, depending on which tablebase you have installed.
 It requires a *full set* of syzygy tablebases, both wdl and dtz, including the tablebases for less than n pieces.
 They can be downloaded from a variety of sources, including [https://syzygy-tables.info/](https://syzygy-tables.info/).